 The second visit was to Doda in 1995.
-It was important because the BJP had launched a countrywide campaign against non-inclusion of Doda as Disturbed Areas and its activists were offering voluntary arrests.
+It was important because the BJP had launched a countrywide campaign against the non-inclusion of Doda as Disturbed Areas and its activists were offering voluntary arrests.
 I was freelancing with a newspaper and they were so keen to get the ground report and somehow, I took Shujaat and photographer Amin War along with.
 We spent almost half a month in Doda, Kishtwar and Bhaderwah.

-The biggest crisis for us in Doda was to hunt for a shelter.
+The biggest crisis for us in Doda was to hunt for shelter.
 We approached Deputy Commissioner and he was unhelpful.
 Then somehow a Kashmiri forest official gave us shelter in a forest hut.
-We had no food in dinner and it turned out to be the cesspool of mosquitoes.
+We had no food in dinner and it turned out to be a cesspool of mosquitoes.
 Somehow, a young boy from Ghat village, Asim Hashmi, now a leading lawyer, discovered us and took us home, two days later.

 What we saw in the Chenab region was unreported because the region was unexplored.
 We did tons of stories about the governance deficit, militancy, the human rights crisis, communal tensions and loot of forest wealth.
 In Bhaderwah, we had a providential escape as BSF was about to open fire on us.